 0.90% American Express High Yield Savings

 0.03% Chase Plus Savings

 In some cases, MMA interest rates are tiered.
 If this is the case, I usually report the interest rate at the $10,000 tier in these updates.
-Rates are believed to be accurate as of 8/24/15.
+Rates are believed to be accurate as of 4/28/16.
 I did not include banks that had special, or introductory rates in the list because they are not ongoing interest rates.
 I am also not including non-liquid accounts such as CD's in the list.
 I have included one credit union in the list so that readers have a comparison point with banks.
-I recently added GE Capital Bank to the list, and GE has announced plans to sell their online deposit accounts to Goldman Sachs Bank.
-By a small margin, GE Capital Bank Online Savings retains the top position on this list yielding 1.05% APY.
+I recently added GE Capital Bank has changed its name to GS (Goldman Sachs) Bank.
+By a small margin, GS Bank Online Savings retains the top position on this list yielding 1.05% APY.

 The frequent changes show how variable the money market is.
 Because this is a constantly moving target, it has been very hard to keep track of the rates that I've been getting in my various money market accounts, and this is the main reason I've decided to compile a list of these annual percentage yields.

 So, that is the latest list of money market rates.
 Please let me know if you know of any higher interest rates.